TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 In this lab you specify typing rules and constraints as much as possible in TS, a brand new metalanguage for specifying type systems of programming languages.
 TS has a number of rough edges:

-1. Generated Stratego files contain errors, but compile fine.
+1. Generated Stratego files can contain errors, but compile fine.
 2. Generated variable names change in each compilation.
 3. The language lacks syntactic sugar for typical typing rule patterns.

-Despite these issues, the language should allow you to specify typing rules and constraints in a declarative and concise way.
+Despite these issues, the language allows you to specify typing rules and constraints in a declarative and concise way.
 TS files end in `.ts` and generate corresponding `.generated.str` files.
 There overall structure looks like this: